Concrete Calculator

 How much concrete do I need for a shed base?

-For a typical 2.4m × 1.8m shed base at 100mm (10cm) thick, you need approximately 0.43 cubic metres of concrete — that's around 1,012kg or roughly 41 bags of 25kg ready-mix.
-Always pour onto a compacted sub-base of 100–150mm MOT Type 1 aggregate.
+For a typical 2.4m × 1.8m shed base at 100mm (10cm) thick, you need approximately 0.43 cubic metres of concrete — that's around 1,037kg or roughly 42 bags of 25kg ready-mix.2 Always pour onto a compacted sub-base of 100–150mm MOT Type 1 aggregate, in line with the foundation guidance in Approved Document A §2.5

 How much concrete do I need for a fence post?